zdravkov/kendo-docs/getting-started/mobile/icons.md

 # Icons in Kendo UI Mobile

+> **Important:** Current WP8 versions do not support web fonts loaded from a local CSS when used in PhoneGap or HTML5 applications!
+Unfortunately there are no known workarounds yet.
+Use images for icons when targeting WP8 applications.

-Kendo UI Mobile includes 33 integrated icons, which can be used directly in a Kendo UI Mobile project by specifying a data-icon attribute with one of the following icon names (supported by all Button widgets and the ListView items):
+Kendo UI Mobile includes 33 integrated font icons, which can be used directly in a Kendo UI Mobile project by specifying a data-icon attribute with one of the following icon names
+(supported by all Button widgets and the ListView items):

 <ul class="icon-block">
     <li><span class="km-icon km-about"></span><br/>about</li>